davecoulter/YSE_PZ/docs/install.rst

 In order for :code:`YSE_PZ` to work, a :code:`settings.ini` needs to be created in the :code:`YSE_PZ/YSE_PZ/` directory.
-This file contains all the YSE_PZ configuration sends and can also contain secrets need to access external services.
+This file contains all the YSE_PZ configuration settings and can also contain secrets needed to access external services.
 To create a minimum working settings file, you can just copy and rename the :code:`public_settings.ini` file.
 From the base :code:`YSE_PZ` directory run,

 .. code:: none